PrairieLearn/PrairieLearn/doc/manualGrading.md

 zilles@illinois.edu,describeFibonacci,42987,{},{},{"ans": "calculates the n-th Fibonacci number"},,
 ```

 This CSV file has two blank columns at the end, ready for the percentage score and optional feedback.
 The `submission_id` is an internal identifier that PrairieLearn uses to determine exactly which submitted answer is being graded.
-The `params` and `true_answer` columns
+The `params` and `true_answer` columns show the question data.

+If the students uploaded files then you should also download `<assessment>_files_for_manual_grading.zip` from the Downloads page.
+The scores and feedback should still be entered into the CSV file.

 ## Uploading the scores and feedback